Kumasi Ashanti, Ghana Travel Guide

 Car rental services are available.
 Many agencies offer cars with a driver, which comes highly suggested for tourists.

-Kumasi is an inland city, so sea or river arrivals are not directly relevant for reaching this destination.
+Kumasi is a city not on the coast, so sea or river arrivals are not directly relevant for reaching this place.
 Ghana has two main seaports, Tema and Takoradi, mainly for cargo.

 Any immigration procedures at seaports would be for those arriving in coastal cities and then traveling in the interior to Kumasi.
 Direct connections to land transportation from seaports for Kumasi are not applicable for direct arrival.